Pedro Pablo Kuczynski: Family and personal life

 His father, Maxime Hans Kuczynski, was born in Berlin, then part of the German Empire.
 He was a bacteriologist who served in the German Army during World War I on the Balkan front.
 He was a renowned pathologist and tropical disease specialist, in particular expert on verruga peruana or Carrion's disease.
 He trained at the Universities of Rostock and Berlin, where he was professor of pathology.
 His father was an officer in the German Army on the Eastern and Turkish fronts in the First World War, and he traveled widely in Russia, China, West Africa, and Brazil.
 Maxime Hans Kuczynski left Germany in 1933 upon Hitler's rise to power, and he was invited to Peru in 1936 by President Óscar R. Benavides to set up the public health service in the interior of the country.
 Maxime Hans Kuczynski reformed the San Pablo leprosarium on the Amazon at the Brazilian frontier, set up a public health colony on the Perene river, and was later professor of tropical medicine at National University of San Marcos in Lima.

 Kuczynski has been married twice, first to Jane Dudley Casey, the daughter of Joseph E. Casey, a former member of the United States House of Representatives for the 3rd district of Massachusetts.
 Their children are businesswoman Carolina Madeleine Kuczynski, the New York Times journalist Alex Kuczynski, and John-Michael Kuczynski.
 Kuczynski and Casey divorced in 1995.

-Kuczynski's second wife is Nancy Lange, an American and the First Lady of Peru until Kuczynski's resignation in 2018.
-The couple, who married in 1996, have one daughter, Suzanne Kuczynski Lange, a biology graduate.
+Kuczynski married his second wife Nancy Lange in 1996, and have one daughter, Suzanne Kuczynski Lange, a biology graduate.

-Kuczynski's younger brother, Miguel Jorge Kuczynski Godard, is a fellow of Pembroke College, Cambridge.
+Kuczynski's younger brother, Miguel Jorge Kuczynski Godard (Michael Kuczynski), was a fellow of Pembroke College, Cambridge until his death in 2025.
 Kuczynski's brother-in-law Harold Varmus was a Nobel Laureate for Medicine for cancer research in 1989.

 Kuczynski is a first cousin of French film director Jean-Luc Godard by his mother, Madeleine Godard, who was the aunt of the film director.

-He held U.S. citizenship until November 2015; he renounced it to be able to run for Peru's presidency.
+He held U.S. citizenship until November 2015; he renounced it to run for Peru's presidency.

-Kuczynski is a polyglot.
 Aside from his native Spanish, Kuczynski speaks English and French fluently, and is proficient in German.